-Over the weekend we will make up an Indigo dye vat and then spend the rest of the weekend using it to dye stunning patterns and designs.
-Firstly we will have a look at Shibori, which originates in Japan, a craft which uses stitching and folding to create a resist, leaving stunning patterns in blue.
+Over the two day workshop we will make up an Indigo dye vat and then spend the rest of the time using it to dye cotton to make stunning patterns and designs.
+Shibori, originates in Japan, and is a craft which uses stitching, folding, clamping and tying to create a resist, leaving stunning patterns in blue.
 I find stitching patterns very relaxing and the whole process is full of intrigue waiting to unfold or un-stitch the resulting pattern.

 We will be mostly working with cotton, and you will have the chance to print on cotton bags and larger pieces of fabric -make swatches for quilting and larger pieces you could turn into a cushion or clothing at a later date.
 If you have pieces of cotton, linen or silk clothing you would like to update and print on, you are welcome to bring them along!